AMR Corporation: Fleet

-American Airlines operates 605 aircraft as of April 2012 with an additional 451 on order.
-The new planes will consist of 260 A320neo from Airbus and 200 Boeing 737s over the next five years.
-It will also take options and purchase rights for up to 465 additional planes through 2025.
+American Airlines operated 605 aircraft as of April 2012 with an additional 451 on order.
+New planes on order consisted of 260 A320neo from Airbus and 200 Boeing 737s over the next five years.
+The company also held options and purchase rights for up to 465 additional planes through 2025.

-American Eagle Airlines, AMR's regional subsidiary operates 284 aircraft including 39 which are operated by Executive Airlines, another subsidiary of AMR Corporation.
+American Eagle Airlines, AMR's regional subsidiary, operated 284 aircraft including 39 which are operated by Executive Airlines, another subsidiary of AMR Corporation.